HanWelmer/Z80Compiler/syntax.md

 `input              = "input" "(" constantExpression ")".`

 ## Semantics

+### Comments
 Multi-line comment may contain end of line comment.

 Multi-line comment may not be nested.

+### Package
 Modifiers in a package declaration are not supported (their purpose could not be found).

+The identifiers in a packageName must be lowerCamelCase.

+### Import
-Modifiers in an import statement may be: "static"?.
+Modifiers in an import statement may only be: "static"?.

+### Class
-Modifiers in a class declaration may be: "public"?.
+Modifiers in a class declaration may only be: "public".
 Default is none, i.e. the class is only accessible by classes or enums in the same package.

+No inheritance, so no abstract or final modifier.

+Class name must be UpperCamelCase and equal to the filename (except for the file extension).

+No inheritance, so no extends.

+No interfaces, so no implements.

+No class instantiation, so no ConstructorDeclaration.

+An executable class (program or application) must contain a "void main()" method.

+### Enum
-Modifiers in an enum declaration may be: "public"?.
+Modifiers in an enum declaration may only be: "public".
 Default is none, i.e. the enum is only accessible by classes or enums in the same package.

+### Fields (member variables)
+No class instantiation, so "static" modifier is mandatory.

-Modifiers in an attribute declaration may be: AccessModifiers? "final"? "static"? "volatile"?.
+Modifiers in a field declaration may be: "public", "private", "final" or "volatile".

+### Methods
+No class instantiation, so "static" modifier is mandatory.

-Modifiers in a method declaration may be: AccessModifiers? "final"? "static"? "synchronized"?.
+Modifiers in a field declaration may be: "public", "private", "final" or "synchronized".

-Access modifiers may be: "public" | "private".

-The identifiers in a packageName must be in lower case.
+Method name must be lowerCamelCase.

 TODO: reorder according to syntax definition above.

-A variable must be declared before it is used.
+A field must be declared before it is used.

-A function must be declared before it is used.
+A method must be declared before it is used.

-An executable program must contain a "void main()" function.

 A declaration is valid within the scope within which it is defined (class, for statement, statement block) and it's sub-scopes.